 Rules require that each in-service training session must include firearms training requalification with service pistol and any other authorized weapon.

-The standards authorized and issued weapons for the Shelby County Sheriff’s Office are the Sig Sauer P226 .40 caliber pistol; the Remington, Model 870, 12 gauge shotgun; and the Sig Sauer P239 pistol.
+The standards authorized and issued weapons for the Shelby County Sheriff’s Office are the Glock full-sized model 22 .40 S&W; the Remington, Model 870, 12 gauge shotgun; and the Glock model 23 compact pistol.

 There will be a minimum of one (1) firearms qualification (POST certification) session each calendar year with additional practical, combat course training throughout the year.
 A qualifying score of 75% or better must be made on all required firearms courses for both the pistol and shotgun.